 Let us not, however, ignore the churches, the mosques, the synagogues.
 Worship is central to most religions, and who is to say that the designer doesn't/didn't want to be worshipped?
 That too would be an understandable analogy: the artist hopes to be praised for his masterpiece, the scientist for his invention.
 Since this is natural to man, why not to his image?
 But if so, it does seem like an afterthought, bearing in mind the lateness of our appearance on the planet.
 It certainly cannot have been the prime motive, unless the designer simply couldn't come up with the goods first, second, or umpteenth time around.
-Entertainment seems a more likely candidate, with all the different creatures evolving, surviving, killing, dying, being born....
+Enjoyment through new experiences seems a more likely candidate, with the different creatures evolving, surviving, killing, dying, being born, all taking part in a gigantic free-for all, basically motivated by their desire to survive and to proliferate.

 Microcosm, macrocosm: we watch the world fall to pieces, and our designer watches us watching the world fall to pieces.
 Step by step.
 Natural disasters: just that.
 Part of the unpredictable scenario.
-We watch gruesome disaster movies for our entertainment.
-We are a disaster movie for the designer's entertainment.
-But this is not fiction.
-A conscious being creates situations in which children die in excruciating pain, and their parents must witness their agony, unable to do anything about it.
-Just as the theologians tie themselves in knots to explain evil, they fall over backwards to excuse their creator for allowing the guiltless to suffer.
+We watch gruesome disaster movies, murders, happy romances, comedies, tragedies for our enjoyment and also our enrichment: we learn about other lives than our own.
+So why should the artist-scientist creator not do the same, since he and we have a shared "image"?
+But of course our stories are not fiction.
+We may thank this conscious being for creating comedy, beauty and love, but he has also created tragedy, disease, hate.
+Just as some theologians tie themselves in knots to explain evil, they fall over backwards to excuse their creator for allowing the guiltless to suffer.
 When all else fails, they offer hope of consolation in the next life (of which more anon), but what consolation can there be for a mother who has watched her child screaming in agony before the pain finally ends, cutting short a life that has barely begun?
-I'm referring to disease, accident, natural catastrophe, and you can extend the range of suffering in any direction you want.
 What sort of inventor invents the slaughter of the innocents?